sphinx-doc/alabaster/README.md

            'github_repo': 'sphinx-theme',
        }

-   The available theme options are as follows:
+   The available theme options (which are all optional) are as follows:

    * `logo`: Relative path (from `$PROJECT/_themes/`) to a logo image, which will appear in the upper left corner above the name of the project.
+   * `description`: Text blurb about your project, to appear under the logo.
    * `github_*`: Used to link to your Github repo via the [Github Buttons](http://ghbtns.com/) service.
 Specific sub-keys are as follows - when not specified, values behave exactly the same as in